 “It’s rewarding to give back to others,” Mullins said.
 “It always feels good to help people.”

 Other projects DAR has done for the community include making soap sacks for homeless shelters and donating boxes filled with goodies to military veterans overseas.
-Their dedication to commitment and service shines through when it comes to making differences in people’s lives.
+DAR's dedication to commitment and service shines through when it comes to making a difference in people’s lives.

 About Daughters of the American Revolution: The Daughters of the American Revolution is an American lineage-based volunteer organization for women.
-There’s approximately 187,000 members across the country, spanning over 3,000 chapters throughout America.
+There are approximately 187,000 members across the country, spanning over 3,000 chapters throughout America.
 The motto of DAR is “God, Home, and Country.”